NoumenaDigital/npl-vscode-extension/DEVELOPING.md

 When you want to publish a new version of the extension:

 1. Update the `version` field in `package.json`
+2. Move all changes from the `[Unreleased]` section in `CHANGELOG.md` to a new version section with the current date.
+   Make sure the new section contains all the user-facing changes since the last release.
-2. Create a PR with your changes
+3. Create a PR with these changes (can be part of a feature PR, in which case you should make sure its features are also included)
-3. When merged to master, the CI will automatically detect the version change and publish the extension
+4. When merged to master, the CI will automatically detect the version change and publish the extension

 ## Server Configuration